-The lost and found is in the hall by the cafeteria and daycare office.
+The lost and found is located in the hall by the cafeteria and the daycare office.
 This area is used mostly for articles of clothing, books, and supplies.
 Please mark a student's personal property with his/her name to prevent loss of an item.
+Lost and Found will be emptied out at the end of every term.
+Items will be donated or thrown away.

 Other personal property such as phones, electronics, jewelry, wallets, and similar items are usually taken to the School Office and held there by the staff.
 Recovery of an item will require that the owner identify it.
 It is best to refrain from sending a child to school with expensive items.
+All unclaimed items will be given away or thrown away at the end of the school year.